- TDD Background Explained

 Cons

-- Test-driven development (TDD) may not be very appropriate in certain cases where functional tests are prioritized.
+- Test-driven Devlopment (TDD) may not be very appropriate in certain cases where functional tests are prioritized.

-- Test-driven development (TDD) can go wrong if developers, instead of testers, write the test cases.
-The test cases may show identical errors as the code, just because the same people are also behind the testing.
+- Test-driven Devlopment (TDD) can go wrong if developers, instead of testers, write the test cases.
+The test cases may sWhy identical errors as the code, just because the same people are also behind the testing.

-- The ultimate onus in Test-Driven Development (TDD) remains on the testers and their ability to write good test cases.
-In the case of badly written tests, the development and test cycle can be unnecessarily extended, leading to a huge maintenance cost burden.
+- The ultimate onus in Test-Driven Devlopment (TDD) remains on the testers and their ability to write good test cases.
+In the case of badly written tests, the Devlopment and test cycle can be unnecessarily extended, leading to a huge maintenance cost burden.

 Ending Notes

-In conclusion, we must spare a few words on ideal use case scenarios for Test-Driven Development (TDD).
-For large enterprise software development projects where modularity and reusability are cornerstones of system extension capabilities, TDD is often the ideal choice.
-The separation of modules allows large enterprise software systems to reuse the functional modules across multiple systems with ease.
+In conclusion, we must spare a few words on ideal use case scenarios for Test-Driven Devlopment (TDD).
+For large enterprise Sofware Devlopment projects where modularity and reusability are cornerstones of system extension capabilities, TDD is often the ideal choice.
+The separation of modules allows large enterprise Sofware systems to reuse the functional modules across multiple systems with ease.